 What Makes Good Thriller Mystery Books

 For some people, it’s all about the plot.
 They want a thriller that is engaging and well-crafted, preferably with an unpredictable outcome.
 Other readers are mostly into characters.
-They want strong and well-developed protagonists that keep them feel invested and care about what happens to them.
+They want strong and well-developed protagonists that keep them feel invested.

 There’s also the ‘unputdownableness’ vibe.
 Thrillers and mysteries are defined by their suspense factor, and a good book in this genre should have a sense of tension and danger that builds throughout the story.
 This creates a feeling of unease and keeps the reader engaged.